 -- 1984, George Orwell

 What surprised me is the number of books I had to go through to find three examples.
 Most of the time, Steps 2 through 4 are skipped entirely, as if authors think they’re writing movie scripts instead of novels.
-This tells me that many books would be richer with application of this principle alone!
+This tells me that many books would be richer with the application of this principle alone!

 This is good news for you because now you’re more informed than many professional authors.
 Take the lead and surpass them!
 Don’t worry.
 They’ll forgive you.
 Even if they have to do it in five steps.